-Founded by Georges De Feu and Dries Hens in 2015, LynxCare today is a fast-growing Belgian scale-up company, employing 35 people and is accelerating research at the leading Health Systems across Europe and North-America.
+Founded by Georges De Feu and Dries Hens in 2015, LynxCare is today a fast-growing Belgian scale-up company, employing 50 people and is accelerating research at the leading Health Systems across Europe and North America.

 It’s the year 2014.
-The global digital transformation is in full swing, and the first generation to grow up with access to computers were finding their way to the workplace.
+The global digital transformation is in full swing, and the first generation to grow up with access to computers was finding its way to the workplace.
 To these tech-savvy youths, life without computers was unthinkable, and every problem could be solved through technology.
 At the time, Georges was studying pharmaceutical sciences and had co-founded his first start-up (Qualenica, now Magis Pharma).

 Not much later, LynxCare was born.

 Having a revolutionary idea is one thing, executing on it is another.
-So, the two co-founders set out to find those who shared a similar vision of data-driven healthcare.
-LynxCare would not be what it is today without the contributions of it’s early team members Emanouil Kazaltzis (former CTO) and Andreea Bodnari (Data science advisor), and the trust placed in them by Etienne Mariën, Kris Verstreken and many other early business angels.
+The two co-founders set out to find those who shared a similar vision of data-driven healthcare.
+LynxCare would not be what it is today without the contributions of its early team members Emanouil Kazaltzis (former CTO) and Andreea Bodnari (Data science advisor), and the trust placed in them by Etienne Mariën, Kris Verstreken and many other early business angels.

 In 2019, Kenny Willems joined as a CFO-COO and had a pivotal role in closing the first VC investment by Annie Vereecken (later incorporated in Heran fund).
 In 2020, LynxCare received additional backing by Christian Schütz and BtoV partners.
 In 2022, LynxCare closed the largest Series A round in Belgian digital health history (led by MTIP, followed by Elaia).

-Today, LynxCare is a fast-growing Belgian scale-up company, employing 35 people and is accelerating research at the leading Health Systems across Europe and North-America.
+Today, LynxCare is a fast-growing Belgian scale-up company, employing 50 people and is accelerating research at the leading Health Systems across Europe and North America.

-Insights gained from data stands and falls with the data's quality, so quality control and traceability is of the utmost importance.
+Insights gained from data stands or falls with the data's quality, so quality control and traceability are of the utmost importance.
 As such, LynxCare's core is to build AI/NLP systems that meet "human-like" accuracy without compromising on scalability.
 Only under these premises, one can be comfortable using that data for medical insights, research, and many other purposes to improve patient outcomes.

-The first proof of this was a publication in orthopaedics.
+The first proof of this was a publication in orthopedics.